pratamadwiki/Dwiki-Pratama-data-analytics-porto/README.md

 # Data Anlytics Portofolio of Dwiki Pratama
 Hi i'm Dwiki Pratama also call me Dwiki.
-Here is my Portfolio as Data Analyst, please check it out!
+Here is my Portfolio aspiring Data Analyst, please check it out!

 ## Business Understanding
 These tools help identify causes, assign accountability, set clear goals, propose hypotheses, and establish relevant metrics for success.
 By using these tools, businesses can enhance problem-solving and make informed decisions.